IlyaOrson/KickedRotor/README.md

 - Scientists at the NIST created a real quantum kicked rotor using cesium atoms in a pulsed optical lattice.
 They discovered that quantum mechanics can actually suppress chaos - a phenomenon called *dynamical localization* ([Moore et al., 1995](https://doi.org/10.1103/PhysRevLett.73.2974)).
 Turns out this counterintuitive phenomenon has practical implications for quantum computing ([Pizzamiglio et al., 2021](https://doi.org/10.3390/e23060654)).

 - In fusion reactors, plasma (super-hot ionized gas) is confined in a donut-shaped magnetic field.
 The plasma particles receive kicks from magnetic field perturbations as they orbit, just like our pendulum system, which lead to regions of stability known as *magnetic islands* and to chaos regions on their border ([Willensdorfer et al., 2024](https://doi.org/10.1038/s41567-024-02666-y)), affecting our ability to contain the plasma.
 Luckily the [Chirikov criterion](http://www.scholarpedia.org/article/Chirikov_criterion) helps to predict under which conditions will chaos emerge.

-## Interactive exploration 🧑‍🔬

-- **Click new paths**: Each click sets a pendulum on a particular angle (θ) and velocity of rotation (p).
-Points of the same color show where the pendulum ends up after each kick.
-This trajectory of points is calculated from the equations above and animated to be able to follow where the pendulum lands after many consistent kicks of the same strength.
-Watch closely how unexpected symmetries unfold!
-- **Play with K**: Start with K = 0.5 and watch ordered, predictable motion.
-Crank it up past K ≈ 0.971635... (the critical parameter) and witness the onset of global chaos.
-- **Hunt for islands**: Even in the chaotic sea (high K), you can find stable regions of tangible symmetry (called *islands* or *KAM tori*).
-These [KAM tori](http://www.scholarpedia.org/article/Kolmogorov-Arnold-Moser_theory) are the last survivors of order in a chaotic world.
-Can you find them?

 ## Final thoughts 💭